 Moreover, an applicant should anticipate that an application that OJP determines is nonresponsive to the scope of the solicitation, or that OJP determines does not include the application elements that BJA has designated to be critical, will neither proceed to peer review, nor receive further consideration.
-For this solicitation, BJA has designated the following application elements as critical: Program Narrative, Budget Detail Worksheet and Budget Narrative, Project Timeline, Résumés for Key Personnel, and Work Product Examples (e.g., website, fact sheet, research brief, link to archived webinar, TA final report with recommendations, infographics, etc.).
+For this solicitation, BJA has designated the following application elements as critical: Program Abstract, Program Narrative, Budget Detail Worksheet, and a Budget Narrative.